aptech/docs/docs/CR-plotSetGrid.rst

 Format
 ----------------
-.. function:: plotSetGrid(&myPlot, ticStyle[, color])
+.. function:: plotSetGrid(&myPlot, tickStyle[, color])
               plotSetGrid(&myPlot, onOff)

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param ticStyle: specifies whether grid marks should be drawn on major tic marks.
-Options: "major"
+    :param tickStyle: specifies whether grid marks should be drawn on major tick marks.
+Options: ``"major"``
-    :type ticStyle: string
+    :type tickStyle: string

     :param color: Optional argument, name or rgb value of the new color.
     :type color: string

     :param onOff: turns the grid on or off.
-Options: "on" or "off."
+Options: ``"on"`` or ``"off"``.
 If used, this must be the only argument passed to the function besides the :class:`plotControl` structure pointer.
     :type onOff: string

 Examples